Need I say more?

-Reviewing is complicated and therefore difficult to master.
-Keep in mind that you're reviewing not just the work of your peers, but your own work.
-While I don't claim to be an expert, I aim to be as knowledgeable and up-to-date as possible.
-If something I write is wrong or inaccurate, by all means tell me and I'll do the research to correct it.
-I will try to use as simple terms as possible to explain otherwise complicated concepts.
-Although I will continue to give reviews on an individual basis, I feel it would be beneficial to all (myself included) to give advice in greater detail.
+Reviewing can be a difficult process to master so I'll try to keep the terminology simple.
+Keep in mind that you're reviewing not just the work of your peers but your own work.
+While I don't claim to be an expert, I aim to be as knowledgeable as possible.
+If something I write is inaccurate, by all means tell me and I'll correct it.

-Anything written in navy is directly quoted, so those definitions were 100% accurate when I wrote them.
-Because there's only so much ground I can cover, this article does not focus on every issue.
-I will do my best to address the rules that need to be addressed most.
+Anything written in navy is sourced material, so those definitions were 100% accurate when I wrote them.
+Because there's only so much ground I can cover, this article does not focus on every issue, instead it focuses on the rules that I feel need to be addressed most.
 Feel free to give suggestions, but know that I can't cover everything without expanding to the point where there's an overwhelming amount of information.

 What to look for as a reviewer